 The Screen Academy offers a production focused training experience designed to prepare students for the realities and challenges of working in the professional industry.
 The intensive, one-year or 18-month course develops students’ practical skills and creative vision across a diverse range of screen productions, including short dramas, documentaries, client-based work and web-series.

 Students accumulate significant screen credits working on high-quality productions using state-of-the-art facilities and equipment.
 They are taught and mentored by leading professionals and leave with industry-level skills, a show reel of production work and a strong analytical and theoretical foundation relating to film, television and associated new media applications.

-We accept a select number of students in the following areas of specialisation: Producing, Directing, Screenwriting, Cinematography, Sound, Production Design and Editing.
+The WA Screen Academy accepts a select number of students in the following areas of specialisation: Producing, Directing, Screenwriting, Cinematography, Sound and Editing.

-The Academy films are showcased annually at a gala screening with additional promotion and exposure at local and international festivals, theatrical seasons, free-to-air broadcasts and web-based platforms.
+The Academy films and documentaries are showcased annually at a gala screening with additional promotion and exposure at local and international festivals, free-to-air broadcasts and web-based platforms.
 The high level of industry engagement together with quality student productions ensures the WA Screen Academy continues to attract major partners including Nine Perth, Sandbox Productions, the Australian Directors Guild and Constable Care Foundation.

-For information about fees and charges, please contact the the Student Fees Office.
+For information about fees and charges, please contact the Student Fees Office.